snurr-group/mofdb/README.md

 This repository is only half of mofdb.
 The other half is mofdb-interface, a python class that can be used to easily parse raspa/zeo++ output and upload them to mofdb.
 That interface can be [found here](https://github.com/snurr-group/mofdb-interface).
-The interface parses each mofs raspa output / pore calculations / void fraction and makes a post request to the server at the /mofs/upload route with the APIKEY value set to the secret key (this is stored in the .env file on the production server as well as in the PRIVATE repo for the interface).
+The interface parses each mofs raspa output / pore calculations / void fraction and makes a post request to the server at the /mofs/upload route with th e APIKEY value set to the secret key (this is stored in the .env file on the production server as well as in the PRIVATE repo for the interface).
 This key is the same for all users and should be kept within the group.

 Next the server ```app/controllers/mofs_controller.rb``` parses the post request determines if that MOF already exists, if it does it